Missions in Spanish Florida: Return to Guale

-The mission of Santa Cruz de Cachipile was established by 1655, in the drainage basin of the Altamaha River.
-The mission was no longer mentioned after 1657.

 Retreat

 The establishment of an English colony at Charles Town in 1670 eventually resulted in severe disruption to the missions in Spanish Florida.
 The English traded firearms and other manufactured goods in exchange for skins to the Muscogee and Yamassee peoples, who in turn began attacking the missions of Spanish Florida.
 In 1680, a Muscogee war party attacked the mission of Santiago de Ocone on Jekyll Island, but was repelled.
 A party of 300 warriors led by English officers attacked the mission town of Santa Catalina on St. Catherines Island, but six Spanish soldiers and 16 Guale musketeers successfully defended the mission.
 Following the attacks, the governor of Spanish Florida ordered a withdrawal from the northern part of Guale Province, including the native residents of the mission towns.
 The Guale did not want to leave, and many fled into the woods, some even joining the raiding Muscogee and Yamassee.
 By 1684 most of the northern Guale had gone over to the English side.
 At the same time, pirates began raiding the remaining Spanish missions along the Georgia coast.
 The Spanish were unable to protect the missions from the English, their native allies, and the pirates.
 By 1686, all of the Spanish missions north of the St. Marys River had been abandoned.

 The people of Santa Isabel de Utinahica were moved to St. Simons Island in the middle of the 17th century.
 The declining Oconi population was bolstered by moving other Timucua people from southern Georgia to the mission.
 The mission of Santa María de los Angeles de Arapaje was listed in the 1630s in the Arapaha chiefdom.
 Some time between 1630 and 1655 the Oconi and Ibihica missions were merged.
 The Spanish later ordered the combined Ibi and Oconi to move to the coast.
 When they refused, the Spanish destroyed the town.
 Timucua people living around the Alapaha, Oconee and Ocmulgee rivers may have been moved south to missions along the mission road in northern Florida that connected St. Augustine and Apalachee Province.